jundalisay/spblist/content/en/research/sarkar/katha/chapter-04.md

 Baba was kind enough to allow me to go for a walk with Him and as usual we came back in the field and seated ourselves on the grave.
 I was sitting by the side of Baba.

-Two more sadhaka brothers were there, whose names I do not remember now.
+Two more sadhaka brothers were there.

 Mostly Baba used to sit there for a long time, but that day it so happened that Baba started to walk back by quarter-to-nine.

 He said, "Let us go, Nagina has a cough!”

 Baba asked me "Have you brought your muffler?"

 I replied in the negative, and Baba said, "You must use a muffler during winters"

 I said, "During winters I generally get a sore throat.
 It will be alright by itself".